annajersey/typography_page/README.md

 ---

- Open `src/index.html` in your browser to see the page
+Run `gulp` to start development server on http://localhost:4545 Run `gulp build` to create production build

- Run `gulp` to start development server
+Open `build/index.html` to see the page